This post was most recently updated on May 16th, 2022

 Chickpea flour is a good source of vitamin B6, folate, magnesium, iron, and protein and common in Indian cuisine.

-Corn makes an excellent flour substitute.
+Corn makes an excellent substitute.

 7. Curly Dock